unifie-cloud/u-store/README.md

 ## 🥇 Features

 - **Manage your software in you Kubernetes clusters**
+- Simplest way to get SaaS cloud for your software in 1 - 2 days.
+- Allow to build cloud SaaS platform for any software to drive more usage, unlock more revenue and grow faster.
+- Fully customizable UI and logic
+- Hosted in your servers
 - Billing
 - Create account
 - Sign in with Email and Password